astroprofsmith/intromodern.github.io/_sources/c12dynamic.md

 # Chapter 12: Relativistic Electrodynamics

 Now that we have an expression for the electromagnetic field tensor, which treats $\vec{E}$ and $\vec{B}$ as different parts of a single object, and we know how that tensor transforms under Lorentz transformations, we can start to see how the rest of electrodynamics plays out within an SR context.
+This chapter is almost entirely just showing how you can write classical electrodynamical models to show that they are intrinsically consistent with the rules of special relativity already.
 We will start with examining how you represent the Minkowski Force for a charge moving with velocity $\vec{u}$ in a region where there are both $\vec{E}$ and $\vec{B}$ fields.

 ## The Lorentz Force